How to Choose Healthy Packaged Foods

 - Non-GMO.
 Purchase packaged foods that aren’t made with genetically modified ingredients.

 - Organic.
 This ensures there will be no synthetic pesticides, GMOs and fewer heavy metals, plus organic farming is better for animals and the environment.
 Note: organic doesn’t always equal healthy – organic cookies are still cookies!

 - Wild.
-If purchasing animal products, such as canned fish, aim for wild options rather than farmed.
+If purchasing canned fish, aim for wild options rather than farmed.